dhuan008/liri-node-app/README.md

 This is a application that allows users to look up information on music, concerts, and movies by selecting options from a list then typing in a search term.
 This program runs in CLI

 ### Prerequisties
-- Node.js and a package manager
+- Node.js and a package manager installed to a terminal

 ### Dependencies
 - Use yarn or your preferred package manager to install dependencies